-I’ve set up a scheduled task at quarter past midnight to send me the previous day’s report in a pdf document.
+I’ve set up a scheduled task to send me the previous day’s report in a pdf document at a quarter past midnight.
 The report is as long as the tests you’ve enabled.
-You can choose not to show everything but I’d rather see everything all at once and therefore for a particular customer it is 18 pages long.
+You can choose not to show everything, but I’d rather see everything all at once; therefore, it is 18 pages long for a particular customer.
 It’s not actually a lengthy read because it is colour coded.
-It saves me having to go on their system to check the other tests.
+It saves me from going on their system to check the other tests.

-In Reveille you have resources, monitors and tasks.
+In Reveille, you have resources, monitors and tasks.
 The tasks are the individual checks on each thing.
 I have the availability one sent so I can see for the day when it’s failed, the severity and for how long.
-It also sends me a list of every single task and every single monitor every single resource, all broken down.
-In addition, that gets emailed out to the IT help desk once a day for the previous day.
-I prefer to have the report with the full day of the previous day rather than half-finished data but it is pretty configurable to set up as you like.
+It also sends me a list of every single task, every monitor, and every single resource, all broken down.
+In addition, that gets emailed to the IT help desk once a day for the previous day.
+I prefer to have the report with the full day of the previous day rather than half-finished data, but it is pretty configurable to set up as you like.

-The reports show daily availability and I’ve chosen to include everything from the previous day.
+The reports show daily availability, and I’ve chosen to include everything from the previous day.
 It’s a bit like looking back in the rear-view mirror.
 You’ve got the hour segments throughout the day, from morning till midnight.
-It tells you how long it was available, how long there was any sort of issue and if it was tested or not.
+It tells you how long it was available, how long there was any issue, and whether it was tested.
 At the top, it gives you a summary.
 Then it breaks it down into groups.

 Right now, some of the tests are still not set up, or there are some legacy tests we have not yet removed.
 So, some of them aren’t green.
 Green is good.
 Everything else is bad.
 Well, other than blue – blue means I’ve turned the test off 🙂.

-There are all sorts of tests I’ve got set up for FileNet – Connectivity, availability, you name it Reveille can do it.
-There’s a test that runs through an end-to-end test of creating a folder in the object store, adding a document, renaming it deleting the document and then deleting the folder just to make sure it’s all working.
+I’ve got all sorts of tests set up for FileNet – Connectivity, availability; you name it, Reveille can do it.
+There’s a test that runs through an end-to-end test of creating a folder in the object store, adding a document, renaming it, deleting the document and then deleting the folder to ensure it’s all working.

-And then performance-wise we have tests for CPU, memory, storage space, response times and any API’s, that sort of thing.
-You can test anything – if it’s got a number you can test it!
+And then, performance-wise, we have tests for CPU, memory, storage space, response times and any API’s.
+You can test anything – if it’s got a number, you can test it!

-This is probably the most useful thing that I’ve managed to set up.
-It completely eliminates my need to go on the system unless there’s a problem.
+This is probably the most helpful thing I’ve managed to set up.
+It eliminates my need to go on the system unless there’s a problem.
 If you’ve got X number of customers all managed, it takes time to log in to each system and check that everything’s okay.
 It is so much easier to get an email in the morning or at set periods.

 The mailbox is where everything goes – reports and tickets too.
 It can get a bit spammed up with ‘Do Not Reply’ emails when something does go wrong.
-For example, today we had 112 emails showing the output of the tests.
-This was showing up that the percentage of free space on E drive has gone past 15% remaining.
-Potentially that could be a situation where you would have to manually go and clear things out.
+For example, today, we had 112 emails showing the output of the tests.
+This showed that the percentage of free space on E drive exceeds 15% remaining.
+Potentially that could be a situation where you would have to go and clear things out manually.
 However, we’ve automated a lot of stuff.
-So in this case, it clears it out itself.
-We have set up Datacap to delete old batches that are more than three days old as the content would be in the FileNet system at that point.
-It’s fairly standard for customers to do that, we have other customers who keep batch data for the same length of time.
+So, in this case, it clears it out itself.
+We have set up Datacap to delete old batches more than three days old as the content would be in the FileNet system at that point.
+It’s fairly standard for customers to do that; we have other customers who keep batch data for the same length of time.

-So, overall using Reveille we are able to pinpoint areas of concern and then we can tweak the config accordingly so that we can manage it better.
+So, overall using Reveille, we can pinpoint areas of concern, and then we can tweak the config accordingly so that we can manage it better.

 On Saturday, the customer had their scheduled maintenance.
-Everything was reset and there was a tonne of emails on all sorts of errors that came through.
+Everything was reset, and there was a tonne of emails on all sorts of errors that came through.
 We used Reveille to do retests more frequently – from every 15 minutes down to every one or two minutes until the errors were resolved.
-Obviously, when something does go wrong unusually, you need more information faster until everything is resolved.
-It is very useful for that.
+Obviously, when something goes wrong unusually, you need more information faster until everything is resolved.
+It is beneficial for that.

 Monthly production reports

 I’m currently working on automating the production of monthly reports for the customer.
-We do a volume health check so I’m preparing that.
-Ideally, I want to take the entire health check and put it online so that they can see it whenever they want to and it can update as often as the matrix.
+We do a volume health check, so I’m preparing that.
+Ideally, I want to take the entire health check and put it online so that they can see it whenever they wish to and update it as often as the matrix.

-One issue I’ve recently come across is that currently, it seems I can only display metrics and it would be nice if I could display some normal text on the report page.
+One issue I’ve recently come across is that currently, it seems I can only display metrics, and it would be nice if I could show some standard text on the report page.
 For example, one of the tests we do in the health check is to report what version of Datacap it is on.
-This is very easy to find out with a script through power shell but as yet I can’t seem to display that anywhere on the Reveille dashboard.
+This is very easy to find out with a script through power shell, but I can’t seem to display that anywhere on the Reveille dashboard.

 Can you give an example of a recent issue which Reveille helped you resolve?

 Yes.
 With one of our customers, we had a poor performance issue following an upgrade.
-We could see that real-time transaction counts were down and that for some users opening documents were taking 30-60 seconds at a time.
+We could see that real-time transaction counts were down and that for some users, opening documents took 30-60 seconds at a time.

-By adding some extra attributes into Reveille we could monitor and track what was happening in real-time.
+Adding some extra attributes to Reveille allowed us to monitor and track what was happening in real-time.
 We tracked what browser people were using and their location to see if it was just general latency or for one section of people.

 It looked like it wasn’t a location-specific problem but that the issue was for users using Internet Explorer.
 So, then we did some A/B testing with Internet Explorer and Edge.
-It confirmed that Edge was performing better and we were then able to recommend back to the customer everyone should transition to Edge.
+It confirmed that Edge was performing better, and we could then recommend to the customer that everyone should transition to Edge.
 They agreed.
 Without Reveille, it would have been hard to get to the issue and prove it.

 In summary, what are your Top 5 uses of Reveille’s proactive monitoring and management?